 The third thing that you’re going to have to discuss and make a point to do is set aside some personal time.
 It’s not going to be as much as probably what you’re used to, and that needs to be discussed, but you need personal time.
 You need self-personal time for yourself.
 You need couple time.
-You need to maintain that relationship.
+You need to maintain that relationship if you want it to survive CRNA school.
 If you flat-out neglect your significant other the entire time, it’s not going to pan out well when you continuously ask for more and more but don’t give anything in return.

 The only thing you probably can give him in return is some time.
 Set aside some personal time for you and them to have that relationship still.
 For us, it looked like watching a Netflix movie on the weekends.
 We would still make time to at least get that done.
 We didn’t go out often.
 We hardly went out to eat unless we were being taken out to dinner by our parents because we couldn’t afford it.
 If we had an anniversary, a dinner, or a birthday, we would get a nice filet mignon steak, we’d get some asparagus, grill it up on the grill, and have a nice homemade candlelit dinner.

 We still did things that felt like we were getting out a couple of times, but it didn’t look like it did when we were prior to school.
 We weren’t going and doing anything fun.
 We weren’t getting a couple massages or anything crazy because the budget was key, but we still found time to make each other feel special.
 That’s essentially what it takes.
 I equally remember in school sometimes feeling like I had a hard time opening up emotionally about the stress that I was under.